cedadev/S3-netcdf-python/ROADMAP.md

 i.e. the master array file is an xarray JSON attributes file, and provide support for Zarr with a CFA master-array file, i.e. the chunks are Zarr but the master-array file is CFA-netCDF.
+8. Upgrade aiobotocore to latest.
+Has an API that breaks previous version.